lucamartucci/lucamartucci.github.io/_posts/2019-08-12-ProofOfUndo.md

 tags: Job
 ---

 Recently I've implemented a simple project of text editor = =.
 One part of this project is to implement the undo functionality.
-However, an interesting thing is that I can prove that my implementation can correctly recover deleted characters in its original position, the potential problematic case won't happen.
+In case the recuiter might be interested, I'd like to provide a proof here that my idea of implementation can correctly recover deleted characters in its original position, the potential problematic case won't happen.

 ## Introduction
 Undo is the operation that can undo the user's last $n$ operation(inserting/deleting characters).